Local structures on stratified spaces

 Given a smooth manifold $X$, one can forget its smooth atlas to obtain the underlying topological manifold.
 When one does the same for a smooth manifold with {\em corners}, we lose the data of the natural stratification on $X$ -- namely, the stratification by whether $x \in X$ is a point in the interior, face, or a higher codimension corner.
 Our viewpoint is that this stratification is a legitimate structure one can retain, even after forgetting the $C^\infty$ atlas -- more generally, that there is a notion of a $C^0$ stratified space, whose singularities are encoded by a stratification.
 We also demand that all singularities look locally like a thickened cone -- this is a philosophy that goes back at least to Thom~\cite{thom}.

-\begin{remark} Until Section~\ref{section.kan-enrichment}, all the categories we consider will be {\em discrete} (i.e., Set-enriched) categories.
-We write $\snglrd$, $\mfldd$, $\bscd$ for the discrete categories of smoothly stratified spaces, manifolds, and basics.
-In Section~\ref{section.kan-enrichment}, we will enrich these categories over Kan complexes, and we will denote the corresponding $\infty$-categories by $\snglr$, $\mfld$, and $\bsc$. \end{remark}
+\begin{remark} Until \S\ref{section.kan-enrichment}, all the categories we consider will be {\em discrete} (i.e., enriched in sets) categories.
+We write $\snglrd$, $\mfldd$, $\bscd$ for the discrete categories of conically smooth stratified spaces, manifolds, and basics.
+In \S\ref{section.kan-enrichment}, we will enrich these categories over Kan complexes, and we will denote the corresponding $\infty$-categories by $\snglr$, $\mfld$, and $\bsc$. \end{remark}

 \begin{definition}[Posets as spaces] Let $P$ be a poset.
 We consider it a topological space by declaring $U \subset P$ to be open if and only if it is closed upwards -- this means if $a \in U$, then any $b \geq a$ is also in $U$.
 Note that a map $P \to P'$ is continuous if and only if it is a map of posets.
 This determines a functor